popphp/popphp-framework/README.md

 * Bootstrap functionality has been added to provide basic application scaffolding.
 * The new CSS component has been added to the framework.
 * The DOM component has been updated to include parsing capabilities.
+* The new Audit component has been added to the framework.
 * The new Debug component has been added to the framework.
 * The Database component has been significantly refactored for v4.
 * The Cache component now supports Redis and Session adapters.